MASSAGE THROUGH INSURANCE.

 Provider name and physical or electronic signature

 After you verify your benefits with the insurance carrier.
 At that time, you are free to schedule your first appointment.

-You can also schedule appointments using our online scheduling.
+PLEASE call our office to set up your first appointment.
 It is important to make sure the practitioner you are seeing is covered under your particular insurance plan.
 Each time you schedule an appointment, please remind the scheduler of your insurance carrier.